mozilla/shield-studies-addon-utils/docs/engineering.md

 2. Is pref set weirdly: `toolkit.telemetry.server => https://incoming.telemetry.mozilla.org`.
 If you are running from `run_firefox` and maybe lots of other contexts, this pref will not be properly set (because we don’t usually want to send telemetry!)
 BAD RESULT: “toolkit.telemetry.server”, Pref::new(“https://%(server)s/dummy/telemetry/“))
 3. Have you waited… 3-5 minutes?

 * All error messages are misleading.
 They almost always indicate issues with syntax.
-Sometimes they indicate mis-spelled fields.
+Sometimes they indicate misspelled fields.
 * No SEMI-COLONS at the end of your sql!
 * Athena >> Presto (10-20x faster!)
 * Be careful with single and double-quotes.